 - Any package with the longest side exceeding 60 inches or its 2nd longest side exceeding 30 inches

-- Any package with actual weight of more than 70 pounds.
+- Any package with an actual weight of more than 70 pounds.
 (71lbs. or larger)

 The Additional Handling disappears when a Large Package Surcharge is applied.
 The details:

-- Large Packages subject to minimum billable weight of 90 pounds (90lbs. or larger)
+- Large Packages are subject to the minimum billable weight of 90 pounds (90lbs. or larger)

-- An Additional Handling charge not assessed when Large Package Surcharge applied
+- An Additional Handling charge is not assessed when Large Package Surcharge applied.

-And next time your carrier rep wants to discuss rate increases, perhaps you should bring up the graduated additional handling fee idea, such that a 70-pound package and a 71-pound package aren’t treated so differently.
+And next time your carrier rep wants to discuss rate increases, perhaps you should bring up the graduated additional handling fee idea.
+Why 71 lbs Can be Bad News for a Shipper, such that 70-pound and 71-pound packages aren’t treated so differently.
 That, or removing the GSR waiver.
 Hey, it could happen.

 Until then, you just might save money by keeping your packages at 70 pounds or less.